 What is a will?

-A will is a legal document that directs how certain property that you own at the time of your death (called your probate estate) is distributed after your death.
+A will is a legal document that you’ll create as part of the estate planning process.
+A will directs how certain property that you own at the time of your death (called your probate estate) is distributed after your death.
 A will must be properly executed to be valid.
 Your will takes effect only upon your death.

 What property is distributed under a will?